symonk/Restpite/README.rst

 ----

 Restpite is a simple python based HTTP DSL for testing restful web services easily.
-Supporting both HTTP/1.1 and HTTP/2 with both a synchronous and Asynchronous capable client.
-Weather you are writing standalone scripts or end to end system tests for a restful web service, restpite is the library for you.
+Supporting both HTTP/1.1 and HTTP/2 with both a `sync`` and `async` capable client.
+Whether you are writing standalone scripts or end to end system tests for a restful web service, restpite is the library for you.

 Features of restpite: